jjvanzon/JJs-Reference-Architecture/layers.md

 Data Layer
 ----------

-A data layer can be built up of the following sub-layers:
+The *data layer* models and stores the data.
+It might be built up of the following sub-layers:

 <img src="images/data-layer.png" width="400" />